 Propanediol is known for its ability to soothe, soften, and enrich skin.
 This natural emollient works as a protective skin barrier and helps reduce water loss by increasing skin hydration levels.
 Hence, you will find propanediol in lotions and moisturizers for its smoothing and soothing properties.

 Propanediol may help break down stubborn and hard ingredients like salicylic acid or ascorbic acid and promote better absorption.
 It is for this reason used in many cosmetic compositions (3).

 3. May Have Anti-Aging Properties

-With age, the natural humectants like amino acids, lactates, sugar, and salts that help maintain skin hydration levels become less efficacious.
+With age, the efficacy of natural ingredients or humectants like amino acids, lactates, sugar, and salts that help maintain skin hydration levels reduce.
 This can lead to signs of aging, including wrinkles and dry skin.
 Propanediol can be used as an antiaging agent as its hydrating properties can help increase skin hydration levels (4).